benwilcock/cf-cqrs-microservice-sampler/README.md

  `cf dev start -s all`

-> Starting PCF-Dev takes a while - it emulates complex cloud infrastructure in a single VM.
+> Starting PCF-Dev takes about 8 minutes depending on your PC.
+It emulates complex cloud infrastructure in a local VirtualBox environemnt.

- - Login to PCF-Dev from the cf CLI:
+ - Attach to PCF-Dev from the cf CLI:

  `cf dev target`